 Women’s Supervisory Training Programme (WSTP)

-Issue: Lack of organised training among women workers.
+Issue: Lack of capacity among women workers to participate in supervisory roles

 Reduce Violence against Women (VAW) in Export-oriented Garment Factories in India